seanippolito/wordle-words-api/README.md

 This is a small server based project built using mongoDB and Graphql Apollo Server.
 The goal of this API is to host a subset of 5 letter words to be used in my portfolio page.

-To use this API there is just one query that can be executed by any client with the following.
+To use this API there is just one query that can be executed by any client with the following

 ```
 fetch('http://localhost:3001/graphql', {